Lucasff7/Drum-Machine/README.md

 # Drum Machine

 This project is a web-based Drum Machine application developed using React + Vite.
-It enables users to play drum sounds using both keyboard and mouse inputs, switch between two distinct sound sets, and adjust the playback volume dynamically.
+It enables users to play drum sounds using both keyboard (Q;W;E;A;S;D;Z;X;C) and mouse inputs, switch between two distinct sound sets, and adjust the playback volume dynamically.

 ## Features